Why should I study law at the Catholic University of America?

 What are your language requirements?

 Applicants whose native language is not English, and whose undergraduate education was not received in a school where English was the language of instruction, must take the Test of English as a Foreign Language (TOEFL).
 The results should be forwarded directly to the Law School from ETS.
 We require a minimum TOEFL score of 100 for the internet-based test (iBT) or 600 for the paper-based test (PBT).
+The TOEFL/IELTS requirement can be waived on a case-by-case basis should the applicant have appropriate documentation of successful completion of one of the following:

 How do I obtain a student visa?